MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_FailureComponent:long -** Predefined set of values of which component caused this protocol to fail?
 (Conflict, CSI, Internal etc.)

   - **Data\_FailureReason:long -** Predefined set of values of what’s the failure reason (FileIsCorrupt, BlockedByAntivirus etc.)

+  - **Data_FullDownloadRoundTripCount:long -** The number of roundtrips to the server taken to download the entire document.

+  - **Data_IsProtocolRunInIncOpenMode:bool -** Was the protocol run for an incremental download, which is a download where parts of the document were downloaded after initially showing it to the user.

   - **Data\_MethodId:long -** Internally which line of code was last one to be executed